Looking For Peace Of Mind When Storing Firearms?

 A relocker is triggered when someone is either drilling into or banging on the safe.
 When someone is trying to force their way into your gun safe by drilling and breaking in, it sets off the relocker; which is a solid steel bolt that drops into the railing of the safe.
 This blocks the bolts from being able to slide back and forth and open the safe.

 Having a hardened steel plate and relocker protecting your valuables is crucial to making sure that serious criminals trying to break into your locked safe are unsuccessful.
 It’s critical to not just consider the way you open a safe, but alternate ways criminals can attempt to break into it too.
+If anyone’s trying to get into a safe you’re locked out of, you want it to be a professional locksmith.

 Fire Protection And Gun Safe Ratings